-Question Needs Improvement Adequate Good Excellent Observations/Commendations Recommendations Does the institution have a published policy on granting advanced standing or transfer of credit?
-Is there a secure and consistent mechanism to handle student application, making offers of admissions, and for payment of fees?
-Does the institution ensure that new students receive a good orientation or induction programme regarding the rules and regulations, facilities, teaching and assessment practices, and facilities available for them?
-Does the admission process identify students who may need additional support
+There is a secure and consistent mechanism to handle student application, making offers of admissions, and for payment of fees.
+1 point The institution ensures that new students receive a good orientation or induction programme regarding the rules and regulations, facilities, teaching and assessment practices, and facilities available for them.
+1 point The admission process identifies students who may need additional support.
+1 point There is a system to maintain student records permanently, securely, and confidentially, that includes secure backup (regardless 1 point